 There is no formal quantitative or qualitative assessment but plenty of feedback given and requested to try and ensure the events run smoothly and answer a need.
 Anecdotal evidence suggests that the activities are enjoyable and stimulating and schools are always keen to participate.

-Each activity runs at the relevant time each year - 2015 was our third year of running the programme.
+Each activity runs at the relevant time each year.